 Attributes that make lefamulin well suited for use as a first-line empiric monotherapy for the treatment of CABP include:

 - Targeted spectrum of activity covering key CABP pathogens, including against multi-drug resistant pathogens

 - Potential for slow development of bacterial resistance over time

 - Achievement of substantial drug concentrations in lung tissue and fluids

 - Convenient dosing regimen – potential for switching from IV to oral treatment

-- Favorable safety and tolerability profile
+- Demonstrated efficacy and favorable safety and tolerability profile

 Our pleuromutilin research program is based on our large and diverse proprietary compound library.
 We believe that our expertise in the areas of medicinal chemistry, pharmacology and toxicology have enabled targeted discovery of novel pleuromutilins through modification of side chains and core positions in the mutilin moiety.
 These modifications have resulted in alterations in microbial activity, ADME and toxicity of the semi-synthetic molecules.